Taproot is the next major upgrade for the Bitcoin protocol

 - Taproot was first proposed to the community in 2018, specifics finished in early 2020, and review completed over several months into late 2020.
 During this time and thereafter, no serious objections to the proposal have been raised, and general sentiment observed in the community has been positive.
 Therefore, this software has been released to the community with the assumption that there is a general consensus for activating Taproot.
 However, no mere software release can actually change the Bitcoin protocol, and the final activation can occur only by Bitcoin users adopting this (or compatible) software.

 - What if I oppose Taproot?

 - The good news is that you do not need to use it (Taproot is an opt-in feature).
 The bad news is that a lone objection this late is not likely to change anything others do unless it has a very good argument.
 However, if you do indeed have a good argument, please e-mail it to the Bitcoin development mailing list ASAP.
 Also note that so long as the rest of the community proceeds toward activation, it will still activate, and you will need to upgrade yourself to retain full security.
-If your objection is firm enough, regardless of reason, you can, however, create or support a counter-activation to reject activation of Taproot by making blocks with bit 2 invalid before they reach 90% (see BIP 8 for details).
+If your objection is firm enough, regardless of reason, you can, however, create or support a counter-proposal to prevent activation of Taproot (see BIP 8 for details).

 - Why do I need to upgrade for Taproot?